hubidu/bifrost-io/BACKLOG.md

 - DONE No stacktrace when within session (probably same for within)
 - DONE Supply test source code to dashboard server
 - DONE Add browser console logs
-- Dont include project in title
+- DONE Dont include project in title
+- Report also git user and git revision
 - Add a proper cahngelog
 - Unfortunately say will not be reported as a step: Add say to autoscreenshot methods
 - Add some performance logs